-The advice below was developed by MS neurologists and research experts from MSIF's member organisations.
-It is based on the emerging evidence for how COVID-19 affects people with multiple sclerosis (MS) and expert opinion.
-This advice will be reviewed and updated as further evidence about COVID-19 becomes available.
+The advice below was developed by MS clinicians\ and research experts.
+It is based on the emerging evidence of how COVID-19 affects people with multiple sclerosis (MS) and expert opinion.
+This advice will be reviewed and updated as further evidence about COVID-19 and SARS-CoV-2 becomes available.